-We all have a natural desire to be with friends and socialize – and many of those occasions we do so with our friends over dinner.
+We all have a natural desire to be with friends and socialize, and many of those occasions we do so with our friends over dinner.

 But eating out while on a strict gluten-free diet makes me anxious.
 It’s always a crap shoot.

 Will I get glutened?
-Most likely.
+Maybe.